Baloch FC (Nushki)

-Baloch FC Nushki is a Pakistani professional football club based in the city of Nushki, Balochistan.
+Baloch Football Club is a Pakistani professional football club based in the city of Nushki, Balochistan.
 It currently competes in the PFF League, the second tier of men's league football in the country, after getting relegated in the 2018–19 season of the top-tier Pakistan Premier League.

 History

 Early years and promotion to second-tier (2004–2006)

 Founded in 2004, Baloch Nushki played in the inaugural third-tier 2006 Pakistan National Club Championship, and won the tournament in the final by penalties after a 1–1 draw against Punjab Medical College.
 They were promoted to the second-tier 2006 PFF National League.

 PFF League (2006–2009)

 In the 2006 and the 2007–08 PFF League of the national second-tier, the club failed to advance past the group stage.

 In the 2008–09 PFF League, they won 1–0 against PAF F.C. in the final of the club leg, gaining promotion to then 14-club Pakistan Premier League for the first time.